anyswap/anyswap-docs/docs/HowItWorks/howItWorks.md

 (d) If assets are redeemed, the Wrapped Asset smart contract is triggered by the MPC nodes to burn the tokens.
 The MPC nodes then release the assets from the Decentralized Custody Management Account and sends them to the user on the origin chain.

 The wrapped asset token contract AnyswapV5ERC20 on the destination chain is a superset of the standard ERC20 type of contract.
 This contract allows minting of assets from the Wrapped Asset smart contract, but no other address can mint assets, since this could permit a non-equivalence between assets held by the SMPC address and those wrapped assets created.
-For this reason, some common asset types are not suitable for Bridges, including Elastic tokens.
+For this reason some common asset types are not suitable for Bridges, including Elastic tokens.